Deakon Czeslaw Jozef Pukacz in Fenton, England

 Our parents, apart from the jobs on the farmstead, took part in many social tasks on the settlement; father, in the co-operative and agricultural tasks and mother, in the Farmers’ wives’ circle.
 They arranged social events, such as dances, Thursday gatherings when hostesses served up delicious cakes, coffee and tea.
 The senior student classes from time to time went on trips to neighbouring schools to Hallerowo, the Jazlowiecka and Bajonówka settlements for social gatherings.

 Many settlers built for themselves new homes, the old wooden ones were replaced with brick.
 In Równe, they built a settlers’ middle school and a school dormitory, and already over 20 children from our settlement attended there.
 The population of our settlement grew each year; it became better equipped, fields were beautifully tended; there were many orchards; there was a lot of greenery; the livestock was pure-bred.
 In short, it was very difficult to believe that all of this was created in these 18 years; so often during our meetings in Fenton or London we ask ourselves the question how would our settlement have looked if not for this cruel war?
 We can laughingly surmise that without doubt a great deal more beautiful and rich.
 It would have been a settlement flowing with milk and honey.
 Today nothing remains, not even one house has survived nor one tree.
 Everything was destroyed, so that no trace of us was left.
 There is no church , there is no Osada Krechowiecka Community Hall, in Karlowszczyzna there is not even one oak; everything cut down to the root.
-And the whirlwind of the war has scattered us all over the whole world - our family in England, our extended family Rzońców in Poland on recovered territory.
+And the whirlwind of the war has scattered us all over the whole world - our family in England, our extended family Rzońców in Poland on recovered territory in western Poland.
 Our neighbours, Boryń, Swojnóg and Miedza are also there.

 All that remains are the memories of these long past years, the years of hard toil of our parents, the years of our beautiful, carefree youth.
 And it would seem it wasn’t so long ago.